-- Northwest (formerly North West Rail Link) a 36 kilometre project currently under construction and opening in the first half of 2019 with a metro train every four minutes in the peak.
-Tunnelling has finished and construction is progressing. - City & Southwest a new 30 kilometre metro line extending metro rail from the end of Sydney Metro Northwest at Chatswood, under Sydney Harbour, through new Central Business District (CBD) stations and southwest to Bankstown.
+- Northwest (formerly North West Rail Link) a 36 kilometre project that commenced operations in May 2019 with a metro train every four minutes in the peak. - City & Southwest a 30 kilometre metro line extending metro rail from the end of Sydney Metro Northwest at Chatswood, under Sydney Harbour, through new Central Business District (CBD) stations and southwest to Bankstown.
 The project is due to open in 2024 with ultimate capacity to run a metro train every two minutes in the peak. - West the next significant railway infrastructure investment proposed to be delivered by the second half of the 2020s.
-This project would link the CBDs of Parramatta and Sydney and communities along the way.
+This project would link the CBDs of Parramatta and Sydney and communities along the way. - Greater West a new railway line to service Greater Western Sydney and the new Western Sydney Airport.
+The railway is to be operational in 2026 to coincide with commencement of operations of the Western Sydney Airport.
+The railway will include a station at St Marys to allow customers to interchange with the rest of Sydney's rail network.